evgkirov/stora-debian-install/README.md

 * USB stick (the system will be running from it — so it should be fast enough)
 * Serial console access

-The installation process is pretty easy:

-1. Prepare your USB stick.
+First prepare your USB stick.
 Create an ext2 partition and label it as `root`.

-2. Download [rootfs image](https://github.com/kirov/stora-debian-install/releases/download/v20140114/stora-debian-rootfs_20140114.tar.gz) and unpack it to your flash drive.
+Download [rootfs image](https://github.com/kirov/stora-debian-install/releases/download/v20140114/stora-debian-rootfs_20140114.tar.gz) and unpack it to your flash drive.

-3. Connect [serial cable](http://www.openstora.com/wiki/index.php?title=Root_Access_Via_Serial_Console) to your Stora.
+Connect [serial cable](http://www.openstora.com/wiki/index.php?title=Root_Access_Via_Serial_Console) to your Stora.

-4. Power on the unit, press any key when you see `Hit any key to stop autoboot` and enter:
+Power on the unit, press any key when you see `Hit any key to stop autoboot` and enter:

     setenv mainlineLinux yes
     setenv arcNumber 2743